Mhadi-1/Simple-LocalStorage/README.md

 # Simple-LocalStorage

- Create Readme.me for my Simple-LocalStorage Webage that , small webpage that allows users to save their personal info using localStorage and sessionStorage
+A simple, responsive web application that demonstrates the use of localStorage and sessionStorage for managing personal information in the browser.
+Users can save, load, and manage their personal data directly in their browser without server-side storage.

 <img width="1419" height="756" alt="Gmailpng" src="https://github.com/user-attachments/assets/6603a64a-d16d-4963-92c2-c79a9569a516" />